Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible

-with ``${\sf erfc}$'' denoting the complimentary error function.
+When the applied external stress (excess weight of the test sphere in Eq. (\ref{stokes}) relative to that of the surrounding medium into which it is dropped) tends to zero \footnote{Crystalline defects (e.g., dislocations) may drift following the application of a finite external stress.
+Our focus is, however, on infinitesimal external stress following the definition of the shear viscosity of the equilibrium system as given by linear response in that limit.}, the viscosity of equilibrium crystalline solids diverges \cite{sausset}.
+Thus, assuming that equilibrium liquid flow occurs only above the equilibrium melting (or liquidus) temperature (or, more precisely, the energy density at the upper end of the ${\cal PTEI}$ region) and substituting Eqs. (\ref{cluster},\ref{vsc}) in Eq. (\ref{stokes}),

+with ${\sf erfc}(x)$ the complimentary error function.
+The final (second) equality in Eq. (\ref{eq:visc1}) is more specific than the first one in assuming that the conditional probability $P$ is of the scale free Gaussian form of Eq. (\ref{cluster}).
 Eq. (\ref{eq:visc1}) was derived and studied in \cite{1parameter,PS,longrange,local_structure,critical}.
 In these works, the standard deviation of the energy density of the entire system was taken to be finite as opposed to the analysis of the reduced local probability densities that we study here (for which the system does not have a finite standard deviation of its energy density).
-Empirically, Eq. (\ref{eq:visc1}) fits the viscosities of all supercooled liquids rather well (see Figure \ref{Collapse.}) with the aforementioned constant $\overline{A}$ (whose precise value varies from one supercooled liquid to another) being $\overline{A} \sim 0.1$ \cite{longrange,PS}.
+Empirically, Eq. (\ref{eq:visc1}) fits the viscosities of all supercooled liquids rather well (see Figure \ref{Collapse.}) with the aforementioned constant $\overline{A}$ (whose precise value (i.e., the one optimal for fitting the experimental viscosity data) varies from one supercooled liquid to another) being, typically, $\overline{A} \sim 0.1$ \cite{longrange,PS}.

 Similarly, using the approximation of Eqs. (\ref{Gauss},\ref{quad},\ref{set}) instead of Eq. (\ref{cluster}),

 with the average specific heat $\overline{c}$ of Eq. (\ref{av:c}).
 Far more directly, refraining from such approximations, we can compute the viscosity as